Global Privacy Policy

 + Right to deletion

-You have the right to request deletion of your personal data that is being stored by Starship.
-Please keep in mind that we cannot delete any data that we process to fulfil contractual or legal obligations.
+Please keep in mind that we cannot delete any data that we process to fulfill contractual or legal obligations.

 + Right to data portability